tzagaroli/BBBCube/README.md

 - `C/C++` (by Microsoft) – for IntelliSense and debugging
 - `Makefile Tools` – for make-based builds
-- `Task Explorer` by `Scott Meesseman` – to execute tasks from the left sidebar with one click
+- `Task Explorer` by `Scott Meesseman` – to execute tasks from the primary sidebar with one click

 ### 4. Open the Project Folder

-Just open the root of the repository with VS Code.
+Open the repository with VS Code.

 ### 5. Connect to the cube from remote network